-Relevant to Domestic property owners, occupiers and agents, non-domestic property owners, occupiers, managers and agents, prospective purchasers and tenants, and the building, heating and air-conditioning industries in England and Wales.
+The Energy Performance Certificate (EPC) changes finally took effect on 1st October 2008, whereby the energy performance certificate rules which are relevant to domestic property owners, occupiers and agents, non-domestic property owners, managers and agents, prospective purchasers and tenants, and the building, heating and air-conditioning industries in England and Wales became law.

-Home EPCs form part of the Home Information Pack (HIP).
-EPCs in HIPs will be valid for a period of three years and not 12 months as is currently the case.
+The home EPC forms part of the Home Information Pack (HIP).
+Therefore, the EPC’s in the HIP are now valid for a period of three years and not 12 months as it was previously.

-Homes - including those that were on the market before the phased introduction of EPCs for domestic properties began in 2007.
+Homes - which include those domestic properties on the market before the phased introduction of EPC’s began in 2007.

-The new rules also unify and simplify the arrangements for calculating as-built CO2 emission rates when giving a building control body an asset rating for a new building.
+The new rules will also unify and simplify the arrangements of gathered information for calculating as-built CO2 emission rates for an ‘On Construction’ build when giving a building control body the asset rating for a new building.